tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 .. image:: different_addresses/addresses_5.png
    :align: center
    :class: img-thumbnail
-   :alt: Automatic quotation fields filling on Odoo Sales
+   :alt: Automatic quotation fields filling on CoquiAPPs Sales

-With Odoo Sales, it is now very convenient to play with various addresses in terms of invoice and delivery features.
+With CoquiAPPs Sales, it is now very convenient to play with various addresses in terms of invoice and delivery features.